How Much Does a Pastor Work?

 I have no idea how much “a pastor” works.
 I’m sure a few pastors don’t work enough, while many others work way too much.
 I did some reading recently about why pastors leave the ministry, and the authors cited an interesting study.
 In the 1950s the average pastor worked 69 hours a week, while in the 1990s the average pastor worked between 48–55 hours (Hoge and Wenger, Pastors in Transition, 226).
 That’s a significant drop, and a healthy one if you ask me.

 What Counts as Work?

-But pastoral ministry sometimes involves less expected things, things such as: hosting a 4-square tournament; arranging the stage before and after a wedding, and then vacuuming up all the glitter stuck in the carpet; washing church table cloths after a memorial service luncheon; graphic design for our welcome booklet, coffee mugs, and posters; helping the random guy who just needs gas money to get home; talking for 30 minutes to a church member at a swimming pool on my off day when I was there to play with my kids; occasionally shoveling icy-slush from the church walkway, plunging a church toilet, and painting the church foyer; and so on.
+But pastoral ministry sometimes involves less expected things, things such as hosting a 4-square tournament; arranging the stage before and after a wedding and then vacuuming up all the glitter stuck in the carpet after the wedding; washing church table cloths after a memorial service luncheon; graphic design for our welcome booklet, coffee mugs, and posters; helping the random guy who just needs gas money to get home; talking for 30 minutes to a church member at a swimming pool on my off day when I was there to play with my kids; occasionally shoveling icy-slush from the church walkway, plunging a church toilet, and painting the church foyer; and so on.

 This isn’t a campaign for sainthood.
 It’s normal-pastor stuff.